 The Art of Working Properly

-Safepark believes, that process safety is the art of working properly.
+Basically I continue to believe, that process safety is the art of working properly.
 Working properly means taking a scientific approach to solving your health, safety and environmental (HSE) challenges.
 Art is finding a common sense basis in your company culture to achieve the ultimate goal of process safety: That everyone are certain to return to loved ones at the end of a workday without injury.
 This I learned from the leader of the Chemical Valley Emergency Coordinating Organisation (CVECO) in Sarnia, during a chat about board meeting at PetroCanada about what process safety means.

 All the years this site have benefited from the use of first Google Sites and later Google New Sites, and the improvements over the years.
 Today, my NJVIEWS blog have been transformed from a blog about process safety to a blog about MyeloDysplastic Syndromes (MDS) - a bone marrow disease I was diagnosed with at my 23rd wedding anniversary in 2005.
 Now also part of the site is a bit of information about the churches I have attended or just visited across the world.

 On June 20th this the Danish weekly newspaper “Weekendavisen” (link to Danish language website of the weekly) published a report by freelance writer Jakob Jensen called “Alas, how changed!” (link to Danish original behind paywall).
 When reading Jakob Jensen’s report about this town in the middle of Jutland, I started thinking about the Love Canal dumpsite at Niagara Falls, USA.
 Read more about the pollution at Love Canal her.
 I could not stop speculating whether Grindsted the Danish equivalent of Love Canal?